-Health Education is a mandated New York State course required of all students for graduation.
-Health Education is designed to help students gain knowledge and skills that are necessary to remain safe and healthy throughout their lives.
+Health Education is a mandated New York State required course for all high school students.
+This course is designed to help students gain knowledge and skills necessary to remain safe and healthy throughout their lives.
 Students will experience skill building in communication, relationship management, decision making, planning and goal setting, stress management, advocacy, and self-management.
-Topics will include physical activity and nutrition, disordered eating, addiction, alcohol, tobacco, and other drugs, as well as contraception and sexually transmitted diseases curriculum, which includes prevention lessons.
+A wide range of topics in nutrition, mental health, drug education and sexual health will be addressed.

 PHYSICAL EDUCATION